EgeOnder/express-ts-starter/README.md

 -   Rename .env.sample to .env
 -   Run `yarn install`
 -   `yarn serve` to serve with nodemon
--   `yarn test` to test endpoints with Jest and Supertest.
+-   `yarn test` to test endpoints with Jest and Supertest
--   `yarn build` build into vanilla JS using tsc
+-   `yarn build` build into vanilla JS using ts-node